spokencloud/avaya-data-science/{{ cookiecutter.repo_name }}/docs/getting-started.rst

 Getting started
 ===============

+Welcome to the repository dedicated to: {{ cookiecutter.description }}

-This is where you describe things.
+This is where you describe introductory things.